Julius H. Baggett

 Julius H. Baggett (February 14, 1925 – September 18, 2019) was an American politician in the state of South Carolina.
 He served in the South Carolina House of Representatives as a member of the Democratic Party from 1967 to 1968 and from 1970 to 1974, representing McCormick County, South Carolina.
-He is a lawyer and retired Circuit Court judge.
-Baggett is an alumnus of Furman University and the University of South Carolina.
+He was a lawyer and retired Circuit Court judge.
+Baggett was an alumnus of Furman University and the University of South Carolina.
 He died at the age of 94 in 2019.